yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

 !history | random | raw all
 ```

-Here we can see more interesting data behind the pipe.
+Here we can see more interesting data behind the pipe in addition to the

-In particular:
+standard keys:

+- `:cmd` - the top level command that was matched
 - `:match` - this is the matched args in the subexpression - in this case
   `"all"`.
 - `:args` - this is the entire string passed to the command.